Meyer Lemon Bar Recipe

 meyer lemon half sitting on top of a citrus juicer filled with meyer lemon juice

-While these Meyer lemon bars call specifically for Meyer lemons, a swap for regular lemons is completely fine.
+While these bars call specifically for Meyer lemons, a swap for regular lemons is completely fine.
 Or, if you’re feeling jazzy, you can do 2 parts yellow lemon to 1 part orange to achieve a similar taste of the Meyer lemon.

 meyer lemon bars sitting on an aqua cake stand